 The Problem with Palm Oil

-In this article I want to point out that using palm oil is a big problem for the environment and how you can help the environment.
+Find out why using palm oil is a big problem for the environment and how you can help the environment.

-By: Tim K.
+by: Tim K.

-Palm oil is an important product for the food and cosmetics industries because the production is really cheap and you get more oil from less farm land than other
+Palm oil is an important product for the food and cosmetics industries because the production is really cheap and you get more oil from less farm land than compared to other

-Oils.
+oil crops.
 In addition, these palms grow quickly and are very long-lived.

 But what is the problem with palm oil?